FriesW/PushToProd/assembly/guide.md

 data input) to the Teensy with around 3.5" of wire.
 You will want the data line wire to be shorter then the power rail wires, due to where it will connect on the Teensy.

-The LED data input should go to the 5V capabile pin 17 on the Teensy, at the bottom of the board.
+The LED data input should go to the 5V capable pin 17 on the Teensy, at the bottom of the board.
 Wire the ground and 5V rail of the LEDs to the ground and 5V pins of the Teensy, which are the top most pins on each side of the board, by the USB connector.

 Finally, check again for shorts.
 Once confident, plug the Teensy in to USB power.
 You should see the LEDs light up and begin to cycle through RGB colors!
 Watch each LED go through an entire cycle and make sure they all light up each fundamental color: red, green, and blue.
-I had a bogus LED that was missing green!
+I had a defective LED that was missing green!

 If all LEDs pass, then pat yourself on the back!
 You've just completed the most difficult part of this project.
 Put the iron away, we're moving on! (though you'll need the iron later...)

 #### Mount

 Move to the liquid plastic extruder (hot glue gun).
-We'll be gluing down the LEDs to the bottom panel with the hot glue gun.
-Throughout the entire process, keep in mind the constructon of the box: all of the walls sit on top of the bottom piece.
-Thus, we must keep the outer 5mm clear on each side of the bottom.
+You'll be gluing down the LEDs to the bottom panel with the hot glue gun.
+Throughout the entire process, keep in mind the construction of the box: all of the walls sit on top of the bottom piece.
+Thus, you must keep the outer 5mm clear on each side of the bottom.

 Start gluing with the first LED in the bottom right corner and work clockwise.
-Place a dab of hot glue under each LED, next to the bottom opening, and then press the LED in.
+Next to the bottom opening, place a dab of hot glue under each LED and then press them in.
-Once you've done one side, we need to carefully bend the wire in a vertical loop.
+Once you've done one side, carefully bend the wire in a vertical loop.
 This loop will sit against the back wall once the enclosure is fully built.

 When bending the wire, use your nail and a firm grip to take all the forces of the bend.
 Try your best to keep any force off of the solder joints on the LEDs, as this could break the joint or rip off a PCB pad.
 Using your nail allows you to make a very sharp corner in the wire.
 Practice and figure out a technique that works for you.
-You might also plan ahead and pre-emptivley place bends before gluing.
+You might also plan ahead and preemptively place bends before gluing.

-Once all six LEDs are glued down, we need to deal with the wire between the Teensy and first led.
+Once all six LEDs are glued down, the wire between the Teensy and first LED must be affixed.
-We want to bend the wire around towards the center, and then apply copious glue.
+Bend the wire around towards the center, and then apply copious glue.
 This glue acts like a strain relief, so movement of the Teensy and its wires doesn't affect the LEDs.

-> The extra loops of wire in the photo are to even out the wirelengths coming from the Teensy.
+> The extra loops of wire in the photo are to even out the wire lengths coming from the Teensy.
 > They have no functional purpose.

 Finally, plug in the Teensy and check that all the LEDs still light up!

-## Treat and place small acrylic backing pieces
+## Treat and place small acrylic diffuser pieces

 You'll need the two small acrylic pieces and sandpaper.
 The goal of this step is to make the acrylic appear frosted.

 Acrylic comes with a protective plastic coating on each side.
 Peel the coating off of both sides and then begin sanding.
 I recommend sanding in a figure eight pattern, to prevent uniform scratches.
 For me each piece needed 200 cycles, with a washing in the middle.
-Your milage may vary.
+Your mileage may vary.

-Once the pieces are frosted to your liking, cleaned, dry, and free of dust, we'll mount them.
+Once the pieces are frosted to your liking, cleaned, dry, and free of dust, you'll mount them.
 The pieces go behind the lettering in the faceplate piece, with the cutout corners of the acrylic pieces directed towards the bolt holes.
 Place the acrylic pieces on the back side of the faceplate, frosted side down, smooth side up.
-Then place a bead of hot glue around the perimiter.
+Then place a bead of hot glue around the perimeter.

 Placing the smooth side up has a big advantage: unless you are a hot glue ninja, you will drag a string of hot glue across the top of the acrylic at some point.
 It is much easier to remove